 At Oinoa you will taste delicious simple food presented with excellence and unique care.

-When sitting at one of their tables, go for one of the many different proposals of Black Angus as well as for their delicious (and best-selling) tuna tartare, or simply let their knowledgeable staff suggest you what to try.
+When sitting at one of their tables, go for one of the many different proposals of Black Angus as well as for their delicious (and best-selling) tuna tartare, or simply let their knowledgeable staff suggest to you what to try.
 You won’t regret it.

 Location: Zampeliou 51, Old Town